 Vacant apartments or homes are a major fact of life in Hilton Head Plantation.
 The current real estate vacancy rate here is 16.2%.
 This is higher than the rate of vacancies in 80.5% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (9.2%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Hilton Head Plantation neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Hilton Head Plantation is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Hilton Head Plantation is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In a nation where 1 out of every 4 children lives in poverty, the Hilton Head Plantation neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.